ToffeRadioamateurVrienden/openwebrx/README.md

 Nu gaan we dit bestand editeren met het commando `sudo nano init.js`

 Eerst maken we het bestand compleet leeg CTRL+K verwijderd lijn per lijn

+You can press Alt+\ keys for that.
+Now press Alt+T and it will delete all the text from your current cursor position

 schakel over naar RAW mode en kopier wat TUSSEN de 2 @ tekens staat in je klembord.